mrlolethan/scudcloud/CONTRIBUTING.md

     - `$ git commit -am "implement feature"`
 7. Submit a pull request on GitHub.com
     - `$ git push origin named-feature-branch`
 8. Edit your pull request description in GitHub.com to include the issue number

 In case you need to inspect HTML/CSS/Javascript, start ScudCloud enabling the web console:

     scudcloud --debug=True

-Then right in any element, and select `Inspect`.
+Then right click any element, and select `Inspect`.
 Then at the top, select `Console`.

 ## ScudCloud.js

 Some JavaScript functions are injected in Slack, to enable integration with ScudCloud.
 Then file is minimized, to allow a better performance.

 If you change anything in the JS source files and want to minimize again, minimize with http://jscompress.com/.
 In case of `scudcloud.js`, remember to restore the last line (the one with `boot_data`): this line is always removed by `jscompress`, and it's really important!